 Guidance on behalf of the Department of Health from Frontier Economics 2010 indicates that an optimal Uro-oncology CNS workload is 100 new patients plus 500 in follow-up.

-Service improvement and outcome measurement 8
+8 Service improvement and outcome measurement

 Service improvement shall be driven, as a minimum, by the outcome measures listed in Section 4 of the National Service Specification.
-(Please note that these could be added to by stakeholders before this document is finalised).